e11i0t4lders0n/e11i0t4lders0n/README.md

 Hey World, I am Tushar Verma.
 Here's a little about me :)

 Tushar Verma is currently working as an Application Security Engineer Intern at People Interactive(Shaadi.com) and also one of the Synack Red Team Member.
 He is currently doing a bachelors degree in Computer Science & Engineering with minor in DevOps.
-His major interests revolve around Application Security, Cloud Security & DevSecOps.
-He is having 2+ year of expertise in security implementations and various security assessments which includes VAPT, Application Security testing, Cloud Security, DevSecOps.
+His major interests revolve around Application Security, Cloud Security, DevOps & DevSecOps.
+He is having 2+ year of expertise in security implementations and various security assessments which includes VAPT, Application Security testing, Cloud Security, DevOps & DevSecOps.

 ### Skills:-
--Web Application Penetration Testing<br/>
+-Application Security<br/>
 -Network Penetration Testing<br/>
--Mobile Application Penetration Testing (Android)<br/>
--Thick Client Penetration Testing<br/>
--Cloud & Container Configuration Review [AWS, Kubernetes & Docker]<br/>
+-Vulnerability Assessment<br/>
+-Reconnaissance and Social Engineering<br/>
+-Cloud Security<br/>
+-DevOps and DevSecOps<br/>

 ### Achievements:-
 -Speaker at Reconvillage@DEFCON 29(The Bug Hunter's Recon Methodology)<br/>